Table of Contents

 Employees who may qualify for temporary disability benefits should have a medical condition that prevents them from working.
 This may include severe illnesses, pregnancy, or surgical procedures.

 In the event of a temporary disability or while recovering from surgery, short-term disability insurance (SDI) can provide financial assistance.
-However, it only offers a small amount of coverage (40–60% of pre-disability income) and for a limited period—typically no more than six months.
+However, it only offers a small amount of coverage (40–60% of pre-disability income) for a limited period—typically no more than six months.